Kirkcudbright Lifeboat Station

 A lifeboat was first stationed at Kirkcudbright by the Royal National Lifeboat Institution (RNLI) in 1862.

-The station currently operates a Inshore lifeboat, Sheila Stenhouse (B-814), on station since 2009.
+The station currently operates the Inshore lifeboat, George D Dow (B-952), on station since August 2026.

 History

 At the meeting of the RNLI committee of management on 4 July 1861, a letter from Mr Samuel Cavan of Kirkcudbright, reported that a sum of money for a lifeboat and carriage, had been presented to the Port by a gentleman.
 The provision of both a lifeboat and carriage was agreed, and a branch of the RNLI was established in Kirkcudbright.